-Taking proper care of the American Pit Bull Terrier and pit bull breeds is actually pretty easy if you pay attention to a couple key factors.
-There are some common health problems specific to these breeds that any good owner should be aware of, and watch out for.
+Taking proper care of the American Pit Bull Terrier and pit bull breeds is actually pretty easy if you pay attention to a couple of key factors.
+There are some common health problems specific to these breeds that any good owner should be aware of and watch out for.

 Cataracts in pit bulls aren't uncommon and they're also not usually a serious condition.
 To make sure that your pup's eyes are healthy, bring her in twice a year for a visit to her vet and make sure they check her eyes for any signs of cataracts.

 Pit bulls are highly muscular and active dogs, which means they love to eat.
 They especially like high protein and calorie diets and will beg you for table scraps with a laser-like focus.
 Though it's tempting to give in and share your steak with that adorable face, you must resist.
 Chronic obesity in dogs can lead to weight-related conditions and diseases like:

 - An increased risk of certain types of cancers

 This laundry list of weight-related illnesses is as good a reason as any to get your pitbull out for a game of fetch or a walk around the block.
 Also, if this particular breed spends too much time noshing on people's food and lazing on the couch, your pup runs a greater risk of running into thyroid problems.